Will you remember someone special with a handcrafted Snowdrop?

-Your Snowdrop will represent those we have loved and carry forwards in our hearts as the green shoots of spring bring hope for the future.
+Your Snowdrop represents those we have loved and carry forwards in our hearts as the green shoots of spring bring hope for the future.

-Each of the 1,300 Snowdrops commissioned stands for one of the 1,300 patients we look after at any one time.
+Each Snowdrop stands for one of the 1,300 patients we look after at any one time.

-By donating and dedicating your own Snowdrop to someone you want to celebrate and remember, you will be supporting St Christopher’s to continue its vital work to provide the very best end of life care across south east London for those who need us most.
+By donating and dedicating your own Snowdrop to someone you want to celebrate and remember, you are supporting St Christopher’s to continue its vital work to provide the very best end of life care across south east London for those who need us most.

 Home of 19th century naturalist Charles Darwin, this English Heritage-owned site is in the pretty village of Downe, just south of Bromley.